AruljothiMukeshraj/testing/README.md

 # testing
-- testing how github work
+- testing how git and github work
 - testing the fetch
 - Second test